Reward-Respecting Subtasks for Model-Based Reinforcement Learning: Option learning

-In this section we specify the off-policy learning algorithms we use to approximate the optimal value functions and optimal options.
-This is the second step in the STOMP progression for developing temporally-abstract cognitive structure.
+In this section we specify the off-policy learning algorithms we use to approximate the optimal value functions and optimal options, which is the second step in the STOMP progression.

-Define the \textit{optimal value function} $v^i_*:\S\ra\Re$ for the reward-respecting subtask for attaining the $i$th feature by~\eqrf{v} with $C_t\d=R_t$, $z\d=z^i$, and the $\pi$ and $\beta$ that maximize the value.
-Define the \textit{optimal option} as that pair $\langle \pi,\beta \rangle$.
-We will describe these algorithms in a somewhat unusual way that lets us cover all the cases very compactly and uniformly, including the model learning in the next section.
+We describe these algorithms in a somewhat unusual way that lets us cover all the cases very compactly and uniformly, including the model learning cases in the next section.
 First we define a general TD (Temporal Difference) error function $\delta:\Re^4\times[0,1]\ra\Re$: